Quay Walker

-JaQuavian Jy'Quese "Quay" Walker (born May 8, 2000) is an American football inside linebacker for the Green Bay Packers of the National Football League (NFL).
-He played college football at Georgia and was drafted by the Packers in the first round of the 2022 NFL Draft.
+JaQuavian Jy'Quese "Quay" Walker (born May 8, 2000) is an American professional football linebacker for the Green Bay Packers of the National Football League (NFL).
+He played college football for the Georgia Bulldogs and was selected by the Packers in the first round of the 2022 NFL draft.

-Early life and high school
+Early life

 Walker was born on May 8, 2000, in Cordele, Georgia.
 He attended Crisp County High School, where he had 109 tackles, eight sacks, and an interception as a junior.
-Walker was rated a four-star recruit and initially committed to play college football at Alabama before his senior year in 2017, but changed to Georgia in early 2018.
+Walker was rated a four-star recruit and initially committed to play college football for the Alabama Crimson Tide before his senior year in 2017, but changed to Georgia in early 2018.

 College career

 Walker played in all 14 of Georgia's games during his freshman season and had six total tackles.
 He saw increased playing time as a sophomore and finished the season with 23 tackles, 3.5 tackles for loss, and 2.5 sacks.
 Walker finished as Georgia's fourth-leading tackler with 43 in his junior season.